The Great Movie Ride: History

 In 2014, as part of an exclusive programming deal with Disney, Turner Classic Movies agreed to become the sponsor of the attraction.
 The attraction underwent a refurbishment in 2015, with the addition of a new pre-show and post-show hosted by Robert Osborne, who also provided onboard narration to the ride.
 The changes were unveiled on May 29, 2015.

 On July 15, 2017, it was announced that The Great Movie Ride would be permanently closed in order to make room for its replacement, Mickey & Minnie's Runaway Railway.
 The attraction had become outdated over the years as the animatronics were starting to age, in addition to Disney's Hollywood Studios changing its theme from show business to popular Hollywood movies.
 Last rides were given at 9:30 PM on August 13.
-By the next morning, the signs were taken down and a photo opportunity of Mickey & Minnie’s Runaway Railway was installed near the former exit.
+By the next morning, the signs were taken down and a photo opportunity of Mickey & Minnie's Runaway Railway was installed near the former exit.

 There are three references in Mickey & Minnie's Runaway Railway that pay tribute to The Great Movie Ride.
-A poster that says The Great Moving Ride can be found in the carnival scene between the popcorn stand and Donald's hot dog stand.
+A poster that says The Great Moving Ride can be found in the carnival scene between Horace's popcorn stand and Donald's hot dog stand.
 The tornado scene contains a mailbox with the iconic No Place Like Home quote.
-Prior to the factory scene, an alley cat sound effect can be heard in the back alley.
-There is also a Hidden Mickey in the same area that resembles a control box.
+Prior to the factory scene, an alley cat sound effect can be heard in the back alley which was also used in The Great Movie Ride.

-On April 17, 2019, it was announced that Mickey & Minnie's Runaway Railway at Disneyland was scheduled to open in 2022.
-However, it was delayed to 2023 due to the COVID-19 pandemic.